geoserver/geoserver/doc/en/user/source/data/gdal.rst

 ````````````````````````````````

 #.
 Navigate to the `ImageI/O-Ext releases download page <http://java.net/projects/imageio-ext/downloads/directory/Releases/ImageIO-Ext>`_.
 #.
-Select the proper ImageI/O-Ext version (You can check the version you need by looking at the suffix of the imageio-ext-gdal*** jars of the GeoServer libs.
-As an instance, if they contain an imageio-ext-gdalframework-1.0.8.jar, you need to refer to the ImageIO-Ext 1.0.8 version).
+Select the proper ImageI/O-Ext version.
+Latest GeoServer 2.1.4 uses ImageI/O-Ext 1.1.3.
+(For different GeoServer version, you can check the version you need by looking at the suffix of the imageio-ext-gdal*** jars of the GeoServer libs.
+As an instance, if they contain an imageio-ext-gdalframework-1.1.3.jar, you need to refer to the ImageI/O-Ext 1.1.3 version)

 #.
 Click on the "GDAL CRS definitions _REQUIRED_" to download the gdal_data-X.X.X archive.
 #.
 Extract this archive on disk.